schulle4u/yellow-extensions-schulle4u/ticker/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`TickerShowDate` = Wether to display the date for feed entries, 1 or 0 (on by default).
+`TickerShowDate` = Wether to display the date for feed entries, 1 or 0
-`TickerShowDescription` = Wether to show item descriptions, 1 or 0 (on by default).
+`TickerShowDescription` = Wether to show item descriptions, 1 or 0

 ## Installation